 The Lecture Theatre is on the ground floor.
 The Reception Area is on the ground floor.
 The Director of Studies' office is room 30.19 on the second floor.

-The Deputy Administrator (Academic)'s office is room 30.05 on the second floor.

-The Academic Administrative Assistant's office is also room 30.05 on the second floor.
+The Academic Admin Office is room 30.05 on the second floor.
 The Finance team is located on the second floor.
 The Departmental Library is in room 20.19 on the first floor.

-The main photocopier is in the fover by Reception on the ground floor.
+The main photocopier is in the foyer by Reception on the ground floor.
 The Head of Department's office is room 30.16 on the second floor.
 The Head of Administration & Finance's office is room 30.15 on the second floor.
 The Administrative Secretary's office is room 30.15 on the second floor.

-Stores are in room 10.17 on the ground floor.